 **Helpful tips and common mistakes

-Dak Kalguksu is very easy to prepare since the soup is made from chicken broth.
+Dak Kalguksu is all about the homemade chicken broth.
 Make fresh chicken broth at home instead of buying canned; trust me it’s a huge difference!
-You can always cook the broth the day before and reheat the next day.
+You can always cook the broth the day before and reheat it the next day.

-Once you have the toppings, noodle, and sauce ready, the soup is almost complete!
+Once you have the toppings, noodles, and sauce ready, the soup is almost complete!

 Dak kalguksu is seasoned at the table rather than in the kitchen.
 This allows the individual to season according to their palate.